JieyiZhang/AutomaticLegalNormchainGenerationForGermanVerdict/README.md

-# Automatic Legal Normchain Generation For German Verdicts
+# Automatic Legal Normchain Generation For German Legal Verdicts
 Master thesis code

-## Dataset preparation
+Seperate the labelled and unlabelled files using the code SeperateFiles.py.

 ## Rule-based approach